What is an Intensive?

 What is a Specialty Intensive?

-We offer 5-Day classes that fall outside the core Improv and Writing Intensive schedule.
+We offer some intensive classes that fall outside the core Improv/Writing/Stand-up Intensive schedule.
 These classes are popular with returning students or those who have specific interests outside improv and writing.
-For Summer 2018, we be offered the following Specialty Intensives:
+For Summer 2020, we be offered the following Specialty Intensives:

-Writing for Late Night TV & Talk Shows
+- Intro to Writing for TV & Film

 Who teaches the Intensive classes?